-- Bonds, securities, and other obligations of the United States, or an agency or instrumentality of the United States. - Certificates of deposit, savings accounts, deposit accounts, or depository receipts of a financial institution, but only if the financial institution is a state or nationally charted bank or a state or federally chartered savings and loan association, savings bank, or credit union whose deposits are insured by an agency of the United States government and that maintains a principal office or branch office located in this State under the laws of this State or the United States
+- Bonds, securities, and other obligations of the United States, or an agency or instrumentality of the United States. - Certificates of deposit, savings accounts, deposit accounts, or depository receipts of a financial institution, but only if the financial institution is a state or nationally charted bank or a state or federally chartered savings and loan association, savings bank, or credit union whose deposits are insured by an agency of the United States government and that maintains a principal office or branch office located in this State under the laws of this State or the United States.

-- Commercial paper rated at the time of purchase within the 2 highest classifications established by not less than 2 standard rating services and that matures not more than 270 days after the date of the purchase. - United States or federal agency obligation repurchase agreements. - Banker's acceptances of United States Banks. - Mutual funds composed entirely of investment vehicles which are legal for direct investment by a school academy in Michigan. - Surplus funds investment pools.
+- Commercial paper rated at the time of purchase within the 2 highest classifications established by not less than 2 standard rating services and that matures not more than 270 days after the date of the purchase. - United States or federal agency obligation repurchase agreements. - Banker's acceptances of United States Banks. - Mutual funds composed entirely of investment vehicles which are legal for direct investment by a school academy in Michigan. - Investment pools, as authorized by the surplus funds investment pod act.
+Act 367 of the Public Acts of 1982 being sections 129.11 to 129.118 of the Michigan compiled laws, composed entirely of instruments that are legal for direct investment by an academy in Michigan.

-Balances at June 30, 2018 related to cash equivalents are detailed in the Basic Financial Statements as follows:
+Balances at June 30, 2020 related to cash equivalents are detailed in the Basic Financial Statements as follows: